- Overview of the thyroid gland

 Types of thyroiditis

 There are a number of different types of thyroiditis.
-Many of these conditions seem to run in families, and they tend to affect a higher number of women than men.
+Many of these thyroid problems seem to run in families, and they tend to affect a higher number of women than men.

 Hashimoto’s thyroiditis (Hashimoto’s disease)

-Also known as chronic lymphocytic thyroiditis, this is the most common type of thyroiditis.
-It is an autoimmune condition in which the immune system mistakenly attacks the thyroid gland, causing gradual damage that can lead to hypothyroidism over time.
-Hashimoto’s thyroiditis is more prevalent among women than men, and is commonly associated with a family history of thyroid disorders.
+Also known as chronic lymphocytic thyroiditis, Hashimoto’s thyroiditis or disease - sometimes written as Hashimoto thyroiditis - is the most common type of thyroiditis.
+It is an autoimmune condition in which the immune system mistakenly attacks the thyroid gland, causing inflammation and gradual damage that can lead to hypothyroidism over time.
+Hashimoto’s thyroiditis is more prevalent among women than men, and is commonly associated with a family history of thyroid disease.

 Hashimoto’s thyroiditis tends to progress slowly and can take months or even years to be detected.
 Those affected may present with a painless goiter, symptoms of hypothyroidism and high levels of thyroid antibodies.
 Though less common, there may also be symptoms of hyperthyroidism.
+In some cases, the disease may begin with a period of hyperthyroidism, which leads to hypothyroidism as the thyroid gland becomes damaged.
 The hypothyroidism, which is often lifelong, is treated with thyroid hormone replacement.
+Sometimes, periods of thyroid over- and underactivity may alternate over the course of the disease.
+Regular monitoring and blood tests can help a person manage any thyroid hormone fluctuations that occur.

 Hashimoto’s thyroiditis is sometimes associated with other autoimmune conditions, including Addison’s disease, type 1 diabetes, pernicious anemia, celiac disease and connective tissue disorders like rheumatoid arthritis.
 For more information, see the dedicated page on Hashimoto’s thyroiditis.